Willie Brown (politician): Favoritism, patronage criticisms, and FBI investigations

-The Federal Bureau of Investigation investigated Brown when he was Speaker.
+The Federal Bureau of Investigation investigated Brown when he was speaker.
 One investigation was a sting operation concerning a fake fish company attempting to bribe Brown; he was not charged with a crime.
 The FBI further investigated Brown from 1998 to 2003 over his appointees at the Airport Commission for potential conflicts of interests.
-Brown friend, contributor, and former law client Charlie Walker was given a share of city contracts.
+Brown's friend, contributor, and former law client Charlie Walker was given a share of city contracts.
 Walker had previously thrown several parties for Brown and was among his biggest fundraisers.
 He had served jail time in 1984 for violating laws concerning minority contracting.
 The FBI investigated Walker.
 The FBI also investigated Brown's approval of expansion of Sutro Tower and SFO.
 Scott Company, with one prominent Brown backer, was accused of using a phony minority front company to secure an airport construction project.
 Robert Nurisso was sentenced to house arrest.
 During Brown's administration, there were two convictions of city officials tied to Brown.
 Brown reassigned Parking and Traffic chief Bill Maher to an airport job when his critics claimed Maher should have been fired.
 Brown also put his former girlfriend Wendy Linka on the city payroll.

-Brown's romantic relationship with Alameda County deputy district attorney Kamala Harris preceded his appointment of Harris to two California state commissions in the early 1990s.
+Brown's romantic relationship with Alameda County deputy district attorney Kamala Harris preceded his appointment of Harris to two California state commissions in the mid-1990s.
 The San Francisco Chronicle called the Unemployment Insurance Appeals Board and the California Medical Assistance Commission patronage positions.
 When the appointments became a political issue in Harris's 2003 race for District Attorney, she responded: "Whether you agree or disagree with the system, I did the work".
 Brown's relationship with Harris gained renewed attention in early 2019 after she had become a U.S. senator and ran for president.
 Brown addressed the questions by publishing a piece in the San Francisco Chronicle titled "Sure, I dated Kamala Harris.
 So what?"
 He wrote that he may have "influenced" her career by appointing her to boards and supporting her run for District Attorney, but added that he had also influenced the careers of other politicians.
 Brown noted that the difference between Harris and other politicians he had helped was that "Harris is the only one who, after I helped her, sent word that I would be indicted if I 'so much as jaywalked' while she was D.A.
-That's politics for ya".
+That's politics for ya."